-Enduring Understandings: Essential Questions: Writers of persuasive think of basic essay structure, choose an issue, develop a voice and grow ideas on that issue, and develop a claim with supports.
-Writers of persuasive draft and revise their essay by including anecdotes, angling stories to make points, writing introductions and conclusions, studying mentor texts (speeches) and essays against a checklist.
-Writers transition their writing into digital forms by determining what information is important to share, being flexible about formats and spot errors with an editor's eye and know that they can go back to revise.
-How do writers of persuasive essay draft and revise their essay?
-How do writers transfer their writing into digital forms to share their message with a wider audience?
+- Writers of persuasion think of basic essay structure, choose an issue, develop a voice and grow ideas on that issue, and develop a claim with supports. - Writers of persuasion draft and revise their essay by including anecdotes, angling stories to make points, writing introductions and conclusions, studying mentor texts (speeches) and essays against a checklist. - Writers transition their writing into digital forms by determining what information is important to share, being flexible about formats and spot errors with an editor's eye and know that they can go back to revise.

+- How do writers of persuasion set up for writing a persuasive essay? - How do writers of persuasive essay draft and revise their essay? - How do writers transfer their writing into digital forms to share their message with a wider audience?